 I thought I would panic once submerged in water.
 And if I did what would happen to me?

 Luckily it doesn’t come to this because after my initial, slightly shaky giant stride I am hooked.
-Insert a, to fish insensitive, hook, line, and sinker joke here, but I immediately feel like Arielle, only unlike her the underwater world is calling me, pulling me under.
-Though I am slightly relieved to realize that the water is not literally pulling me under.
-In fact it is harder than it seems to get there and while breathing with my regulator becomes second nature to me within a moment, neutral buoyancy does not.
-Weightlessness it seems has to be learned just like walking and swimming.
+Insert a hook, line, and sinker joke here.
+I immediately feel like Ariel but unlike her the underwater world is calling me, pulling me under.
+I am slightly relieved to realize that the water is not literally pulling me under even though I wear a heavy weight belt around my waist.
+In fact, it is harder than it seems to get down there and while breathing with my regulator becomes second nature to me within a moment, getting my buoyancy right, something I didn’t even know it existed until a few hours ago, does not.
+Weightlessness it seems has to be learned just like walking and swimming, and weightlessness is what scuba diving is all about.

-On the boat I feel a bit inconsolable, like something precious has been taken away from me and not even the deliciously horrible banana cream cookies can help.
-I know I’m being dramatic, but I can’t help it and the feeling stays.
-The next day is the first day I get to spend with my friend Julia since I have arrived and I should be excited about spending a day in paradise with one of my favorite people in the world, but when I see the longtail boat full of happy divers depart I just want to cry and run after them.
+On the boat I feel inconsolable, like something precious has been taken away from me and not even the deliciously horrible banana cream cookies can help.
+I know I’m being dramatic, but I can’t help it, and the feeling stays.
+The next day is the first day I get to spend with my friend Julia since I have arrived and I should be excited about spending a day in paradise with one of my favorite people in the world, but when I see the longtail boat full of happy divers depart I just want to run after them.